silverstripe/developer-docs/en/02_Developer_Guides/17_CLI/02_PolyCommand.md

 > [!NOTE]
 > You can also optionally implement the static [`getHelp()`](api:SilverStripe\PolyExecution\PolyCommand::getHelp()) method to provide additional context about the command.
 This helps to keep the description short.

-Once you've set up your command in PHP, you can add an HTTP route to is using the regular [`Director` routing rules](/developer_guides/controllers/routing/), and add it to Sake with the [`Sake.commands`](api:SilverStripe\Cli\Sake->commands) configuration property.
+Once you've set up your command in PHP, you can add an HTTP route to it using the regular [`Director` routing rules](/developer_guides/controllers/routing/), and add it to Sake with the [`Sake.commands`](api:SilverStripe\Cli\Sake->commands) configuration property.
 Note that this isn't necessary for the special subclasses mentioned in the sections below.

 ```yml
 ---